 Signs Of Things To Come?

 Many people have predicted that Apple will begin to offer a dividend to its shareholders this year.
 Do these dividend funds know something that the rest of the public does not?
-Or, are they simply anticipating the inevitable?
-Apple has ...
+Or, are ...